charlietriplett/OpenA11yEngineer/_checklist-web/button.md

 ### Use semantic HTML
 This semantic HTML contains all accessibility features by default.

 {% highlight html %}
 {% include /examples/button.html %}
 {% endhighlight %}

 {::nomarkdown}
 {% include /examples/button.html %}
 {:/}

+### Disabled button
+A button that uses the disabled attribute will not be focusable, but it is still discoverable by the screen reader.

+The preferred method is to use `aria-disabled="true"` so screen reader users can find the button, click submit and be notified of errors in the form.

+{% highlight html %}
+{% include /examples/button-disabled.html %}
+{% endhighlight %}

+{::nomarkdown}
+{% include /examples/button-disabled.html %}
+{:/}

 ### Avoid custom elements